Dictionary » Positive Words » Resurrect – Meaning, Definition, Synonyms and Antonyms

 • The scientist hopes to resurrect the extinct species through cloning technology.

-• He managed to resurrect his acting career with a breakout role in an indie film.
+• He managed to resurrect his acting career after years of small roles by landing a breakout part in an indie film.

-• The festival aims to resurrect ancient cultural practices that were lost over time.
+• The museum’s new exhibit aims to resurrect ancient cultural practices that many visitors have never heard of.

 Resurrect Synonyms: